 Located on University of Michigan’s Central Campus, the Kelsey Museum of Archaeology showcases permanent exhibitions of artifacts carefully chosen and presented by museum curators.
 Guests can also spend time admiring special exhibitions changing on a regular basis, typically focused on specific fieldwork projects and Museum initiatives.
 Free; Donations appreciated.

 Ann Arbor is in the heart of Washtenaw County, and the neighboring communities bring much more to a visitor’s trip!
-Public art sculptures, outdoor recreation, and delicious dining awaits visitors in Chelsea, and try craft beer in Milan.
+Celebrate Dexter's bicentennial in 2024, and enjoy public art sculptures, outdoor recreation, and delicious dining in Chelsea.
+Try craft beer in Milan, and experience a community feel with family-friendly events in Manchester.
 For an edgier, smaller college vibe, visit Ypsilanti.
-Learn more about the neighboring communities surrounding Ann Arbor for even more free fun!
+Learn more about Ann Arbor's surrounding destinations for even more free fun!

 Get all of the latest Ann Arbor happenings delivered to your inbox.
 Subscribe to our monthly newsletter.